 BBC's most experienced correspondents bring you compelling interviews on every subject.
 From devastating natural disasters to inspiring triumphs of the human spirit, BBC Newshour has the world covered.

-(Photo: Syrian government forces in Aleppo.
+(Photo: Iraqi forces near the south of Mosul.
 Credit: AFP/Getty Images)

 US Vice President Pence: America and Europe are "bound together by the same noble ideals".
 Also in the programme, a fourth arrest in Kim Jong-nam murder investigation and Genghis Khan reappraised in new Dutch exhibition.